ABUSIVE HUSBAND: Signs & How to Deal with Emotional, Mental & Verbal Abuse

 What Exactly is Abuse?

 Abuse is defined as any cruel, violent, or intentional behavior or action that is performed with the intent of causing harm to another person.
-Despite the definition’s simplicity, understanding and identifying abuse are far more difficult.
-Often, the signs are so obvious that those who have been subjected to abuse for an extended period of time begin to accept it as a normal part of life.
-Fifty percent of couples will have at least one violent or aggressive incident during the course of their relationship.
+Despite the definition’s simplicity, understanding and identifying abuse are far more complex.

 Abusive Husband